Celina Carter (she/her), PhD, MN, RN

 Drawing on my background in nursing, mindfulness practice, and trauma-informed care, I offer a holistic approach that attends to the body, mind, emotions, and the broader context of your life.
 Sessions often include deep listening, reflection, and gentle practices that help regulate the nervous system and support emotional wellbeing.

-Celina holds a Bachelor of Science in Nursing from Dalhousie University, a Master of Nursing from Toronto Metropolitan University, and a PhD in Social and Behavioural Health Sciences from the University of Toronto.
-She is a Registered Nurse Psychotherapist in good standing with the College of Nurses of Ontario.
+I hold a Bachelor of Science in Nursing from Dalhousie University, a Master of Nursing from Toronto Metropolitan University, and a PhD in Social and Behavioural Health Sciences from the University of Toronto.
+I am a Registered Nurse Psychotherapist in good standing with the College of Nurses of Ontario.

-Her early clinical work included general medicine, withdrawal management, and primary care supporting urban Indigenous communities through culturally safe and harm-reduction-focused care.
-She later moved into research and teaching focused on mental health, mindfulness, and emotional wellbeing.
+My early clinical work included general medicine, withdrawal management, and primary care supporting urban Indigenous communities through culturally safe and harm-reduction-focused care.
+Later I moved into research and teaching focused on mental health, mindfulness, and emotional wellbeing.

-For over eight years she has also taught in the Mindfulness-Informed End-of-Life program at the University of Toronto.
-Across her clinical, research, and teaching work, she remains committed to compassionate, trauma-informed, and person-centred care.
+For over eight years I have also taught in the Mindfulness-Informed End-of-Life program at the University of Toronto.
+Across her clinical, research, and teaching work, I remain committed to compassionate, trauma-informed, and person-centred care.

 Therapeutic Approaches